W3rni0/TJCTF_2020/readme.md

 **tjctf{B3auT1ful_f0Nt}**

 ```
-This challenge was really guessy and quite frustrating, as the hint suggested if we search for the challenge description
+This challenge was really guessy and quite frustrating, As the hint suggested if we search for the challenge description
-we find the site fonts.com and by searching the word circular (yeah I know) we find our typeface:
+we find the site fonts.com and by searching the word circular in it (yeah I know) we find our typeface:
 ```
 ![](assets//images//circles_2.png)

 ```
-now that we know the name of the typeface lets find its characters map,
+Now that we know the name of the typeface lets find its characters map,
-by seaching just that I found the typeface character map (linked below) and decoded the flag.
+By seaching just that I found the typeface character map (linked below) and decoded the flag.
 ```
 **Resources:**
 * USF Circular Designs : https://www.fonts.com/font/ultimate-symbol/usf-circular-designs/packages